Ituri Province: History

-Ituri, as Kibali-Ituri, was a province of the DRC from 1962 to 1966.
+Legal status in dispute (1998–2006)

 Prior to the adoption of the 2006 Constitution of the Democratic Republic of the Congo, the legal status of Ituri was a topic of some dispute.
 From the beginning of the Second Congo War in 1998, it was held by soldiers of the Uganda People's Defense Force (UPDF) and the Ugandan-backed Movement for Liberation faction of the Rally for Congolese Democracy (RCD-ML).
 In June 1999, the commander of UPDF forces in the DRC, Brig.
 Gen. James Kazini, ignored the protests of RCD-ML leaders and re-created the province of Kibali-Ituri out of the eastern section of the northeastern Orientale province.

-It is almost always referred to simply as Ituri.
+The province is almost always referred to simply as Ituri.
 The creation of the new province under the political rivalry contributed to the start of the current Ituri conflict, which has caused thousands of deaths.
 Most official cartographers did not include the new province, and those referring to it as a "province" rather than a "region" were sometimes viewed as having a pro-Uganda bias.
 With the new constitution, Ituri's status as a province was finally settled.

+Creation as a province (2015)

+In 2015, the Orientale Province was divided into 4 new provinces, one of which was Ituri.

+Ebola outbreak (2026–present)

+The earliest known case of ebola in Ituri in the 2026 epidemic was a 59-year old man.
+He became symptomatic on 24 April 2026 and died three days later on 27 April.
+As of 15 May 2026, the epidemic had reached 3 health zones, Bunia, Mongbwalu, and Rwampara.
+As of 26 May 2026, the ebola epidemic reached 4 more health zones, Aru, Kilo, Nizi, and Nyankunde.

 Government

-An Ituri Interim Administration was formed through the efforts of the Ituri Pacification Commission, a commission sponsored by the United Nations Organization Mission in Democratic Republic of the Congo (MONUC, abbreviation of the French name "Mission de l'Organisation des Nations Unies en République Démocratique du Congo") that was set up, after much initial delay, in 2003 after the pull-out of Ugandan troops from the district.
-It led to the creation of the Ituri Interim Assembly, which elected an administrator and an assembly chairperson; the current assembly chairperson is Petronille Vaweka, who is also the sole deputy for the district to the National Assembly in Kinshasa.
+In 2003, an Ituri Interim Administration was formed through the efforts of the Ituri Pacification Commission, a commission sponsored by the United Nations Organization Mission in Democratic Republic of the Congo (MONUC, abbreviation of the French name "Mission de l'Organisation des Nations Unies en République Démocratique du Congo") that was set up, after much initial delay, after the pull-out of Ugandan troops from the district.
+It led to the creation of the Ituri Interim Assembly, which elected an administrator and an assembly chairperson.
+Petronille Vaweka, served as chairperson, and was also the sole deputy for the district to the National Assembly in Kinshasa.

-The Interim Assembly will be reconstituted or replaced by a provincial assembly under the 2006 constitution.
-An election for the governor and vice-governor will also be held, and the district will be re-created as a province of the DRC.
+The Interim Assembly was dissolved two years after its establishment.